 As my world crumbled, I continued to focus on what was most important at the time: finishing my first semester in graduate school at University of Houston (pursuing a graduate degree has been a long-revered goal of mine) and keeping my eyes open for career opportunities, as my career had taken a most definite reversal and had stalled.
-Then, as luck would have it, a dark cloud seemed to hover over me and within less than a month, I had three back to back car accidents that significantly sidetracked my ability to earn income.
-At this point, I was driving for ride-sharing platforms while simultaneously interviewing for positions in my field.
-Without a car, I was unable to earn this secondary, temporary income.
-And it happened in the blink of an eye.
-In the worst of circumstances, things seemed to become even more bleak.
+A dark cloud seemed to hover over me and no matter how hard I tried to escape the abyss of depression and fear in which I had found myself, nothing seemed to work.
+I was lost, yearning to become and feel complete again.

 For many of us, we choose to enter romantic relationships and marriage because we want and need emotional support.
 Life is meant to be shared and it is not much fun to be alone.
 So, whether we intend it or not, our secondary and tertiary relationships, outside of our partnership or marriage, take a back seat.
 We are so focused on our romantic relationship, partnership, or marriage, that we no longer provide the support that we so often gave our “bestie” or best friend throughout the years.
 For someone, like myself, who is not currently involved in a romantic relationship or partnership/marriage, this lack of caring or emotional indifference is a slap in the face.
 We all remember those times during college when we swore to always remember our best buddies and to be there during the rough times and even in some cases, we made promises never to forget or abandon our “best friend forever”.
 The song “The Promise” by the group “When in Rome” certainly comes to mind: “If you need a friend, don’t look to a stranger, you know in the end, I’ll always be there….”